sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-os-contributions-how-deep-do-you-go.md

 ---
 title: "GopherCon 2019 - Contributing to the os Package: How deep do you Go?"
 description: "When the core of a language fails you, and you can't remove a file, how can you fix it?
 Oliver will share his contribution journey from bug to merge in a crucial part of Golang: the os package.
 Discover how Golang manages platform independence and how even novices can contribute Unix system calls."
+authors:
-author: Issac Trotts for the GopherCon 2019 Liveblog
+  - name: Issac Trotts for the GopherCon 2019 Liveblog
 publishDate: 2019-07-25T00:00-16:25
 tags: [
   gophercon